originalworks/gitbook/oracles/data-and-payment-providers.md

   - Back-office operation specialists
 - Must maintain protocol security and performance standards
 - Enable Oracles to focus on core business operations

-Each additional Oracle type enhances the protocol's functionality while maintaining its security and privacy standards.
-These roles create a flexible ecosystem that can adapt to various business models and operational requirements in the global music industry.